webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 Transceivers is a WebRTC specific concept that you will see in the API.
 What it is doing is exposing the 'Media Description' to the Javascript API.
 Each Media Description becomes a Transceiver.
 Every time you create a Transceiver a new Media Description is added to the local Session Description.

 Each Media Description in WebRTC will have a direction attribute.
 This allows a WebRTC Agent to declare 'I am going to send you this codec, but I am not willing to accept anything back'.
-There are four valid values
+There are four valid values:

 * `send`
 * `recv`